dortania/OpenCore-Install-Guide/extras/acpi.md

 macOS can be very picky about the devices present in the DSDT and so our job is to correct it.
 The main devices that need to be corrected to boot are:

 *  Embedded controllers(EC)
    * All semi-modern intel machines have an EC exposed in their DSDT, with many AMD systems also having it exposed.
-These controllers are not compatible with macOS so then need to be hidden from macOS and replaced with a dumby EC.
+These controllers are not compatible with macOS so then need to be hidden from macOS and replaced with a dumby EC when running macOS catalina
+* Plugin type
+   * This is used to enable native CPU power managemnt on Intel Haswell and newer CPUs, the SSDT will connect to the first thread of the CPU
 * AWAC system clock.
    * This applies to all 300 series motherboards including Z370 boards, the specific issue is that newer baords ship with AWAC clock enabled.
 This is a problem because macOS cannot communicate with AWAC clocks, so this requiring us to either force on the Legacy RTC clock or if unavailble create a fake one for macOS to play with